A Diagrammatic Temperley-Lieb Categorification: Preliminaries

 For example, these first four relations hold, with blue representing a generic index.

 We will repeatedly call a picture looking like (\ref{needle}) by the name ``needle."
 Note that a needle is not necessarily zero if there is something in the interior.
-A circle is just a needle with a dot attached, using (\ref{unit}), so it can be thought of as part of a graph.
+Note that a circle is just a needle with a dot attached, by (\ref{unit}), so that an empty circle evaluates to $0$.

-\begin{remark} It is an immediate consequence of relations (\ref{assoc1}) and (\ref{unit}) that any \emph{tree} (graph without cycles) of one color is equal to: \begin{itemize} \item If it has no boundary, two dots connected by an edge.
-Call this a \emph{double dot}. \item If it has one boundary edge, a single dot connected to the boundary.
-Call this a \emph{boundary dot}. \item If it has more boundary edges, a tree with no dots and the fewest possible number of trivalent vertices needed to connect the boundaries.
+\begin{remark} It is an immediate consequence of relations (\ref{assoc1}) and (\ref{unit}) that any \emph{tree} (connected graph with boundary without cycles) of one color is equal to: \begin{itemize} \item If it has no boundary, two dots connected by an edge.
+Call the entire component a \emph{double dot}. \item If it has one boundary edge, a single dot connected by the edge to the boundary.
+Call the component a \emph{boundary dot}. \item If it has more boundary edges, a tree with no dots and the fewest possible number of trivalent vertices needed to connect the boundaries.
 Moreover, any two such trees are equal.
-Call this a \emph{simple tree}. \end{itemize} We refer to this as \emph{tree reduction}.\end{remark}
+Call the component a \emph{simple tree}. \end{itemize} We refer to this as \emph{tree reduction}.

-\begin{notation} Fix a color (blue).
-In a multicolored graph, we will still refer to part of that graph which is a blue simple tree as a simple tree, even if other colors are overlaid.
-However, we only use the terms boundary dot and double dot when that connected component of the graph does not meet any other colors.
-We may refer to a boundary dot (possibly with other colors overlaid) as a simple tree with one boundary edge, and an empty graph as a simple tree with zero boundary edges. \end{notation}
+This applies only to components of a graph which are a single color.
+Even if the blue part of a graph looks like a tree, if other colors overlap then we may not apply tree reduction in general. \end{remark}

 In the following relations, the two colors are distant.

 In this relation, two colors are adjacent, and both distant to the third color.

 In this relation, all three colors are mutually distant.